-To compensate the axial thrust a balancing device, consisting of a straight drum and a steped drum head is used.
-The step in the drum head separates the flow at the drum from the influence of the last stage impeller.
+To compensate the axial thrust a balancing device, consisting of a straight drum.
 This results in a smooth pressure distribution across the drum surface, which increases the rotordynamic stability and axial thrust compensation.

 3.3.4 Hydraulics

 The hydraulics consists of three parts: